code4recovery/spec/README.md

 `latitude` and `longitude` are optional numeric values indicating the geoposition of the meeting.
 Only five decimal places of precision are necessary here (1.11m).
 These values are ignored by the Meeting Guide importer.

-`address_approximate` is an optional boolean value, that, when present, indicates whether the address is an approximate location (`true`) or a specific point on a map such as a street address (`false`).
+`approximate` is an optional stringified boolean value, that, when present, indicates whether the address is an approximate location (`"yes"`) or a specific point on a map such as a street address (`"no"`).
 This is ignored by the Meeting Guide importer.

 `region` is an optional string that represents a geographical subset of meeting locations.
 Usually this is a neighborhood or city.
 District numbers are discouraged because they require special program knowledge to be understood.